Cache Mode

 const todoListGetter = alovaInstance.Get('/todo/list', {

-localCache: {
+cacheFor: {

-// Set the cache mode to persistent placeholder mode
+// Set cache mode to persistence mode

-// cache time
+// Cache time

 expire: 60 * 10 * 1000